 Note: To implement this mechanism, a system reboot is required.

-Android devices manage time in Coordinated Universal Time (UTC) at the system level, apply the desired time zone, and then convert the value to local time for display to users.
+Android devices manage time in Unix time at the system level, apply the desired time zone offset, and then convert the value to local time for display to users.
 The current user's zone ID (often referred to as Olson ID) is stored as a setting.
 For example, Europe/London.

 Much of the mechanism outlined below describes time information.
 The intent of these standards is to provide users with the current time, not to describe the applicable time zone rules.
 To determine the actual time zone, the device must work back from factors such as country, offset, and DST offset prior to setting the zone ID.

 The process can be a challenge.
 Working back based on available information can be ambiguous.
 For example, the time zone rule America/Denver observes DST but adopts to Mountain Daylight Time (MDT) during the summer whereas America/Phoenix continues to recognize MDT.